khodgson2001/emt/README.md

 The application is a digitisation of a forms system used by a local healthcare provider who conducts clinical vaccination trials.
 The app comes in two parts, **the front-end application**, and **the API**.

+If you would like a demo of the system, please do let me know on my contact email.

 ## Front-End Application
 The application is built using React.js, as such node.js needs to be installed for you to run this.